datagovuk/guidance/theme.md

 ## Automatic categorization

 The theme of a dataset is automatically either with the button on the dataset form or when it is harvested.
+(Unpublished datasets are handled slightly differently - see the section on them below.)

 The categorization route looks at the title, description and tags of the dataset and scans them for known keywords associated with each theme.
 The keywords are stemmed, to ensure that variations (such as 'crime', 'crimes', 'criminal', 'criminality') are also detected.